-IBUKA (Adolescent Girls and Young Women’s Empowerment)
+IBUKA (Adolescent Girls and Young Women’s Leadership Development)

-IBUKA (Adolescent Girls and Young Women’s Empowerment)
+IBUKA (Adolescent Girls and Young Women’s Leadership Development)

 Ibuka Stories